 so you don’t have to compare yourself with others, because, there’s always someone higher up on the ladder.
 Enough means you know when to avoid doing something you will regret later.

-Many things are not worth the risk, regardless of the gains, like Reputation, Freedom, Family and friends, love, happiness. this thing is not worth for risk. (the Psychology of Money:- Book summary)
+Many things are not worth the risk, regardless of the gains, like Reputation, Freedom, Family and friends, love, and happiness. this thing is not worth for risk.
+(The Psychology of Money:- Book summary)

 The only way to win is to refrain from playing the game.